Business Valuation: The Asset-Based Approach

 Calculating Asset-Based Value

-As mentioned above, the asset-based approach uses the value of the assets to calculate a business entity’s valuation.
+Asset-based approach uses the value of the assets to calculate a business entity’s valuation.
 Simply put, the asset-based value is equal to the book value of the company or the equity that the shareholders hold.
-And the value is determined by subtracting the liabilities from the assets.
+And it is determined by subtracting the liabilities from the assets.

-Most of the time, the value of the assets minus the liabilities can be different from the values that are reported on the balance sheet due to timing and other factors.
 An asset-based business valuation can offer latitude for using market values instead of the balance sheet values.
 The analyst can also include many intangible assets in the valuation which may or may not be on the balance sheet.
-But it is not that easy; the next section will explain why.

 Adjusting Net Assets